 Child trafficking What is child trafficking

-Child trafficking is child abuse.
+Child trafficking and modern slavery are child abuse.
 Children are recruited, moved or transported and then exploited, forced to work or sold.

 Children are trafficked for: